rzlim08/cookiecutter-fastapi/README.md

 * Commits to a more modern structure.
 I found it confusing that the above package contains `requirements-dev.txt`, `pyproject.toml`, `setup.py` etc. It makes it difficult to know which files to change to make configurations.
 * No doc building (yet).
 I might add this in later, but I find that this just confuses things.

-* The goal is to simply be able to use the `cookiecutter` command, install the package, and be able to run `make start`.
+* The goal is to simply be able to use the `cookiecutter` command, install the package, and be able to run `make up`.
 This way the *first* thing that coders need to worry about is coding.

 ### The Stack